 - proximity to the Sausalito Ferry

 In the end, each restaurant receives a score out of five, and gives you a sense of which restaurants are universally beloved and easy to reach if you’re visiting Sausalito.
+I break any ties using the total number of reviews.
 Here is my ranked list of which restaurant offers the best brunch in Sausalito:

 Ready to learn about each of these restaurants and choose your own brunch spot in Sausalito?